Jim Zapp

-James Stephen Zapp (April 18, 1924 - September 30, 2016), nicknamed "Zipper", was an American baseball outfielder who played baseball in the Negro leagues and minor leagues from 1945 to 1955.
+James Stephen Zapp (April 18, 1924 - September 30, 2016), nicknamed "Zipper", was an American professional baseball outfielder who played baseball in the Negro leagues and minor leagues from 1945 to 1955.
 Spending the majority of his career with the Baltimore Elite Giants, Zapp is described as an above-average power and contact hitter.
 When Zapp began playing in integrated baseball with the Paris Lakers of the Mississippi-Ohio Valley League, he broke the league's RBI record total for a single-season, which still stands today.

 Early life and military service

 Born in Nashville, Tennessee, Zapp, as an adolescent, attended a Catholic school which did not provide a baseball program.
 Although he occasionally played softball as a teenager, his relationship with baseball began by an unusual approach—after he enlisted in the United States Navy in 1942, Zapp joined a segregated military team while stationed in Pearl Harbor, Hawaii.
 Impressed with his performance on the field, coach Edgar "Special Delivery" Jones—a former running-back in the NFL—transferred Zapp to his white team, making him and first baseman Andy Ashford the only two black players to join the integrated line-up.
 During his stint, Zapp contributed to back-to-back titles in the 1943 and 1944 seasons.
 Zapp remained active in navy baseball until 1945, when the Second World War came to a close and he was honorably discharged.